-We understand how difficult your first visit can be at Hope Clinic.
+We understand how difficult your first visit can be.
 We want to assure you that you will be met with kindness.
 There is nothing about your past and your story that we will judge you for.
 We hear hard stories every day.
 Our only goal is to be present with you, give the chance and the safety to process what is going on, understand what your options are, and how we can best equip and empower you to make your own choices.
 We want you to know all of the resources available to you so you are making an informed, thoughtful, unrushed choice.
 We will be with you every step of the way as long as you need us whether it is one visit or hundreds.

 The staff is dedicated to care for you uniquely.
 Each story is different so while we have a typical process, what we do with you will be tailored to your needs.
 In the first visit you will be greeted by the receptionist and have a chance to see one of our counselors and nurses.
 Those two people may be the same ones you see for a few visits until you know what to do.
 If at any time you do not feel comfortable with someone or something, please let us know.

 Please enjoy this video tour of the space to get familiar before you arrive:

 Once you enter through our front door you will be greeted by our receptionist who will confirm your appointment and ask you to fill out medical records paperwork.
 This helps us to understand what other health needs you may have separate from your pregnancy.
 It is recommended to arrive 15 minutes early to find parking and fill out necessary medical paperwork

 After that paperwork is filled out, you will meet with a counselor.
 This will give you a few precious moments to relax, breathe, and process what a positive or negative test may feel like for you.
 Our goal is to create a safe space for you to bring fears, joys, frustrations, and doubts.
 Don’t be afraid to ask questions at any point during your appointment.